coldshrine/study-notes/books/designing-data-intensive-applications.md

 If some piece of sofware is relying on an accurately synchronised clock, the result is more likely to be silent and subtle data loss than a dramatic crash.

 You need to carefully monitor the clock offsets between all the machines.

+#### Timestamps for ordering events

+**It is tempting, but dangerous to rely on clocks for ordering of events across multiple nodes.** This usually imply that _last write wins_ (LWW), often used in both multi-leader replication and leaderless databases like Cassandra and Riak, and data-loss may happen.

+The definition of "recent" also depends on local time-of-day clock, which may well be incorrect.

+_Logical clocks_, based on counters instead of oscillating quartz crystal, are safer alternative for ordering events.
+Logical clocks do not measure time of the day or elapsed time, only relative ordering of events.
+This contrasts with time-of-the-day and monotic clocks (also known as _physical clocks_).